iPhone photography is getting more and more popular in 2023, especially after the most recent updated product releases.

-You can either swipe your finger up/down the screen to adjust exposure, or simple tap the shutter button to take the shot.
+You can either swipe your finger up/down the screen to adjust exposure or simply tap the shutter button to take the shot.

 The focus lock will remain until you exit the camera app, or turn off your phone.

 10. Enhance your photography experience with accessories

-If you intend to shoot with your smartphone frequently, it’s worth investing in some basic accessories.
-Some of them I consider essential, while others are simply fun to have, or useful in the right situations:
+However, if you intend to shoot with your smartphone frequently, it’s worth investing in some basic accessories.
+Some of them I consider essential, while others are simply fun to have, or useful in the right situations.

 - An iPhone tripod – this might be the most important thing on your photography kit when starting out.
 These can be acquired for less than $10, but really help when the light starts to drop, to achieve those gorgeous slow shutter speed photos.
 Check our Mobile by Peak Design review to see a great option.

 - A portable battery charger – in general, you get what you pay for.
-The more expensive ones charge your phone quicker, and offer more charges before they run out.
-I recommend this one.
+The more expensive ones charge your phone quicker and offer more charges before they run out.

-- A simple backup device – paying for an iCloud scubscription when your phone gets full of photos isn’t necessary with the SanDisk iXpand Base – a smart, affordable gadget that backs up whenever you charge your iPhone.
+- A simple backup device – paying for an iCloud subscription when your phone gets full of photos isn’t necessary with the SanDisk iXpand Base – a smart, affordable gadget that backs up whenever you charge your iPhone.
 You should also consider deleting photos from your iPhone to make more room.

 - A good case – shooting frequently with your phone will greatly increase the chances of you dropping it!
-Invest in a good case, like this one.
+Invest in a good case.